SvichkarevAnatoly/Bioinformatics-DNA-Motifs-Search/README.md

                             which is always negative.
 The actual hit site for any hit is always seq[pos, pos + matrix_length].
 Default False.
-      -b, --backward        For searching in both direction.
-Default only in direct.
       -e, --excel           For saving results in easy paste to excel format.
                             Default human readable format.